About

 • Ages: 3–13 years old

-• Price: Full refund of league fees less a $40 administration fee will be approved for any requests prior to November 15th.
-Full refund of league fees less a $40 administration fee for medical-related requests prior to December 15th.
-A 50% refund will be approved for non-medical requests from November 16th–November 30th.
-No refunds after December 15th.
-Full refund of league fees less a $20 administration fee will be approved for any requests prior to September 11th.
-A 50% refund will be approved for non-medical requests from September 12th–September 30th.
-No refunds after October 1st.
+• Price: Spring Refund Policy: Full refund of league fees less a $40 administration fee for requests prior to November 15th; full refund of league fees less a $40 administration fee for medical-related requests prior to December 15th; 50% refund for non-medical requests from November 16th–November 30th; no refunds after December 15th.
+Fall Ball Refund Policy: Full refund of league fees less a $20 administration fee for requests prior to September 11th; 50% refund for non-medical requests from September 12th–September 30th; no refunds after October 1st.
 No refunds for uniforms, gear bags, Scorpion spirit wear, or other merchandise sold by the club.
-US Lacrosse Membership fees are paid direct to US Lacrosse and are not refundable by Scorpion Lacrosse.
+US Lacrosse Membership fees are paid directly to US Lacrosse and are not refundable by Scorpion Lacrosse.

-The Diablo Scorpions are proud certified partners of the Premier Lacrosse League.
-The program is described as the largest in the NCJLA with 14 teams (9 boys and 4 girls) and as one of the largest and competitive lacrosse programs in Northern California.
-The club is also described as the largest program in the State of California based upon US Lacrosse membership.
+The Diablo Scorpions are certified partners of the Premier Lacrosse League.
+The program became the largest in the NCJLA in 2003 with 14 teams, including 9 boys teams and 4 girls teams, and continues to be one of the largest and competitive lacrosse programs in Northern California.
+It is described as the largest program in the State of California based on US Lacrosse membership.
+In 2002, the Scorpions won their first NCJLA title, capturing the Pups title as the 6th grade team finished with a 14–1 record.

 • Ages: 3–13 years old

-• Price: Full refund of league fees less a $40 administration fee will be approved for any requests prior to November 15th.
-Full refund of league fees less a $40 administration fee for medical-related requests prior to December 15th.
-A 50% refund will be approved for non-medical requests from November 16th–November 30th.
-No refunds after December 15th.
-Full refund of league fees less a $20 administration fee will be approved for any requests prior to September 11th.
-A 50% refund will be approved for non-medical requests from September 12th–September 30th.
-No refunds after October 1st.
+• Price: Spring Refund Policy: Full refund of league fees less a $40 administration fee for requests prior to November 15th; full refund of league fees less a $40 administration fee for medical-related requests prior to December 15th; 50% refund for non-medical requests from November 16th–November 30th; no refunds after December 15th.
+Fall Ball Refund Policy: Full refund of league fees less a $20 administration fee for requests prior to September 11th; 50% refund for non-medical requests from September 12th–September 30th; no refunds after October 1st.
 No refunds for uniforms, gear bags, Scorpion spirit wear, or other merchandise sold by the club.
-US Lacrosse Membership fees are paid direct to US Lacrosse and are not refundable by Scorpion Lacrosse.
+US Lacrosse Membership fees are paid directly to US Lacrosse and are not refundable by Scorpion Lacrosse.

-The Diablo Scorpions are proud certified partners of the Premier Lacrosse League.
-The program is described as the largest in the NCJLA with 14 teams (9 boys and 4 girls) and as one of the largest and competitive lacrosse programs in Northern California.
-The club is also described as the largest program in the State of California based upon US Lacrosse membership.
+The Diablo Scorpions are certified partners of the Premier Lacrosse League.
+The program became the largest in the NCJLA in 2003 with 14 teams, including 9 boys teams and 4 girls teams, and continues to be one of the largest and competitive lacrosse programs in Northern California.
+It is described as the largest program in the State of California based on US Lacrosse membership.
+In 2002, the Scorpions won their first NCJLA title, capturing the Pups title as the 6th grade team finished with a 14–1 record.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.